Bellingham Public Library

 The Bellingham Public Library is a public library system serving Bellingham, Washington, US.
-It maintains three libraries, one in the Civic Center of downtown Bellingham, one in Fairhaven, and one in Barkley Village.
+It maintains four libraries, one in the Civic Center of downtown Bellingham, one in Fairhaven, one in Barkley Village, and one in the Cordata neighborhood, inside Bellis Fair Mall.
 The system is independent of the Whatcom County Library System, serving the entire county, but has a reciprocal borrowing agreement.

 History

 Bellingham Bay Public Library and Fairhaven Library were originally established separately in the early 1890s.
 Bellingham Bay Library opened on June 15, 1891, as a subscription library and became a free library in 1903.
 In 1906, the city of Bellingham received funds from the Carnegie Corporation for a permanent building, which was constructed in 1908 and used until 1951, when the current Central Branch library building was opened.

 The Fairhaven Library also began as a subscription library in 1890.
 Fairhaven Library received funds from the Carnegie Corporation for a permanent building, which was completed in 1905 and is used to this day.
-The Central Library and Fairhaven Library were consolidated into one library system in 1903, when the towns of Fairhaven and Whatcom joined together to form Bellingham.
+The Central Library and Fairhaven Library were consolidated into one library system in 1903, when the towns of Fairhaven and Whatcom joined to form Bellingham.

 Branches

-The main library branch opened on August 19, 1951, replacing the now demolished Carnegie library.
+The Bellingham Central Library opened on August 19, 1951, replacing the now demolished Carnegie library.
 In 2007, the library board recommended the replacement and demolition of the central library, citing its inefficiency and lack of space.
+The central branch was renovated in 1985 and 2020; a third major renovation is planned to begin in 2025 using funding from the American Rescue Plan Act.

-The Fairhaven branch opened on December 20, 1904, having used $15,500 in donations from Carnegie.
+The Fairhaven branch opened on December 20, 1904, having used $15,500 in donations from Andrew Carnegie.
 A third branch at Silver Beach was opened in 1924 and operated until 1975.
-A new outer branch was opened at Barkley Village on September 13, 2008, located underneath a condominium complex in space donated by the private developer.
+A branch was opened at Barkley Village on September 13, 2008, located underneath a condominium complex in space donated by the private developer.
+A fourth branch was opened on April 28, 2023, inside Bellis Fair Mall, as part of a two-year pilot project to establish library services on the north side of Bellingham.